tandrewnichols/indeed/README.md

 ### AllOf

 Begins a chain where all conditions should be true.
+Incidentally, it only makes sense to use this with more than two conditions.
+With two conditions only, use `both`.

 Chainable methods: `and`<br>
 Chain limit: none